 621. RIGHT TO ASSERT PRIVILEGES.

-(a) A witness has the right to refuse to answer a question that might tend to incriminate him or her by claiming his or her Fifth Amendment privilege against self-incrimination, other Constitutional privileges, or statutory or common law privileges recognized in the Superior Court of the District of Columbia.
+(a) A witness has the right to refuse to answer a question that might tend to incriminate the witness by claiming the witness’s Fifth Amendment privilege against self-incrimination, other Constitutional privileges, or statutory or common law privileges recognized in the Superior Court of the District of Columbia.

 (b) If a witness asserts a privilege, the presiding member shall inquire into the witness’s reasons for claiming the privilege.
 If the presiding member determines that the claim of privilege is not warranted, the presiding member shall direct the witness to answer the question.
 A witness’s continued claim of privilege in the face of an order by the presiding member to answer a specific question constitutes contumacy by the witness.